Discover Our Webinars

 Speaker: Dr. Jiaming Cao, Research Fellow at University of Birmingham.
 His research mainly focuses on advancing algorithms for high-speed, high-accuracy diffuse optical tomography.

-In the first part of the webinar, Dr. Cao talks about a novel algorithm that synthesizes simultaneously recorded DOT and EEG signals for high spatio-temporal resolution neuronal source reconstruction.
-He will discuss how the algorithm was designed, and how it was validated through a retinotopy experiment which evolved around a NIRx NIRSports2.
+In the first part of the webinar, Dr. Cao presented a novel algorithm that synthesizes simultaneously recorded diffuse optical tomography (DOT) and EEG signals to enable high spatio-temporal resolution neuronal source reconstruction.
+He discussed the design of the algorithm and its validation through a retinotopy experiment conducted using a NIRx NIRSport2 system.

-In the second part, he briefly introduce his current work in progress: an updated version of NIRFASTer, the commonly used photon forward modeling software, which is now Python-based, and even faster.
-A compact version is already available, and has been integrated into the Cedalion toolbox.
+In the second part of the session, Dr. Cao introduced his ongoing work on an updated version of NIRFASTer, a widely used photon forward modeling software.
+The new version was presented as Python-based and significantly faster.
+A compact version had already been made available and integrated into the Cedalion toolbox.

 References: J. Cao, E. Bulger, B. Shinn-Cunningham, P. Grover, and J. M. Kainerstorfer.
 “Diffuse Optical Tomography Spatial Prior for EEG Source Localization in Human Visual Cortex”.
 In: NeuroImage (2023), p.
 120210.
 DOI: 10.
 1016/j.neuroimage.2023.120210.